wutongliuxue/SE2250B-Phase-3/README.md

 This is the first repository for project phase 3

-The repository for project phase 1 is: https://github.com/wutongliuxue/SE2250-Project.git The repository for project phase 1 submission is: (same as above)
+The repository for project phase 1 is: https://github.com/wutongliuxue/SE2250-Project.git
+<li>The repository for project phase 1 submission is: (same as above)</li>

 The repository for project phase 2 is: https://github.com/wutongliuxue/SE2250-Project-Phase2.git The repository for project phase 2 submission is: https://github.com/wutongliuxue/SE2250-Project-Phase2-Main.git

 Update this README.md file every time when you push commit.